 Strategic Inclusion Plans

-SIPs also identify if additional support from the Inclusion Support Programme is needed, such as Specialist Equipment or Inclusion Development Funding.
+SIPs also identify if additional support from the Inclusion Support Program is needed, such as Specialist Equipment or Inclusion Development Funding (IDF) and must be developed prior to any IDF applications.

 The Inclusion Development Fund